 There are some clear advantages to working as an independent contractor but, there are also some drawbacks.
 In some cases, companies attempt to classify employees as contractors in order to save money.
-A company who uses independent contractors saves money on payroll taxes, benefits and most importantly overtime.
+A company that uses independent contractors saves money on payroll taxes, benefits, and most importantly over time.
 Those who feel they are being misclassified as a contractor should take the time to meet with an employment law attorney to review their job duties as well as the amount of control a company has over their performance to determine if they are being misclassified.
-The laws have recently changed making it much more difficult for businesses to classify employees as an independent contractors.
+The laws have recently changed making it much more difficult for businesses to classify employees as independent contractors.
 If you have been misclassified you might be able to get benefits, and up to four years back pay along with penalties.
-Consult with Attorney Lynch today.
+Consult with me today.

-- Did you receive training, work evaluations, tools and materials, hourly payment?
+Did you receive training, work evaluations, tools and materials, hourly payment?
 Are your hours set?
 Do you work full time?
-Do you work at employers site?
+Do you work at the employer's site?

 Review these and other factors with me today.
 It is important to keep in mind that not all businesses misclassify employees as contractors.
 However, if you are uncertain if your status is being recorded correctly, contact Lynch Law.
 I am very familiar with employment law and can evaluate your individual circumstances and help determine if you are being misclassified as a contractor.